Kietpawpan/roman/README.md

 </input>
 ```

-3. In the same index file, create the output textarea (id="thaiName").
+3. In the same index file, create the output textarea (id="romanize").
 ```
 <textarea
   id="romanize"